“A Project is a solution to a Problem, Solving which you get a working Product” – Anonymous

-- Delay in fixing defects by development team.
+- Delay in fixing defects by the development team.

 - Organizational problems which can be like shortage of staff.
 Required skills etc.

-- Major changes in the SRS which invalidates the test cases and requires changes in the test case.
+- Major changes in the SRS which invalidate the test cases and requires changes in the test case.

-Most of the task related to Risk Management are not complex but they require good understanding of the project and product as well as the strict discipline required to keep following and managing these risks throughout the whole lifecycle of the project.
+Most of the task related to Risk Management is not complex but they require a good understanding of the project and product as well as the strict discipline required to keep following and managing these risks throughout the whole lifecycle of the project.

 Please comment if there are any difference of opinions or info I have missed out…